Wisconsin Gov. Tony Evers halting prison admissions to prevent COVID-19 spread

 Mahoney said the jail is not designed to handle this kind of public health challenge, and the population needs to stay low to keep inmates safe.
 Having to hold DOC’s prisoners will put them under even more stress.

-"Once it (COVID-19) enters our institution we will have as many positive cases as we have people in jail," Mahoney said.
-"We don’t have the ability to isolate people."
+“Once (COVID-19) enters our institution, we will have as many positive cases as we have people in jail,” Mahoney said.
+“We don’t have the ability to isolate people.”